-What you’ll read below is not a call to reject AI, but an invitation to reflect on the impact it’s truly having on our lives.
+What you’ll read below is not a call to reject AI, but an invitation to reflect on the true impact it’s having on our lives.

 ❊ About Us